NREL/EnergyPlus/design/FY2020/NFP-LowTemperatureRadiantChangeoverDelay.md

 The following is the plan for making an addition to the input description for both system types in tex format.
 This new parameter will be added to the end of the existing description.

-\paragraph{Field: Changeover Delay Time Period}\label{changover-delay-time-period}
+\paragraph{Field: Changeover Delay Time Period Schedule Name}\label{changover-delay-time-period-schedule-name}

-This parameter defines the amount of time in hours that is required before this low temperature radiant system can switch between either heating or cooling and the opposite conditioning mode.
-If this parameter is set to 1 (hour) and the system was previously in heating mode, then it will be locked out from switching into cooling mode until at least one hour of time has passed in the simulation.
+This parameter defines a schedule which should be populated with values for the amount of time in hours that is required before this low temperature radiant system can switch between either heating or cooling and the opposite conditioning mode.
+If this schedule value is set to 1 (hour) at a particular time and the system was previously in heating mode, then it will be locked out from switching into cooling mode until at least one hour of time has passed in the simulation.
 This helps avoid systems bouncing back and forth between the two conditioning modes in successive time steps.
-This parameter can be set to an positive value and the default value is zero.
+This parameter can be set to any positive value, and a negative value will be assumed to have no delay (equivalent to a delay of zero).
+If the user leaves this field blank, EnergyPlus will assume that no changeover delay is requested.

 ## Outputs Description ##